-We note that during initial washing steps the supernatant was observed to have a slightly yellow hue.
+Spontaneous functionalization was observed from colloidal mixtures of Ni2Ps and diazonium salt solutions ($[N_2Ar][BF_4]$, $Ar = C_6H_4NO_2$, $C_6H_4OCH_3$, and $C_6H_3Cl_2$).
+During initial washing steps, discussed in detail in the experimental section, the supernatant was observed to have a slightly yellow hue.
 Upon further investigation, we determined this side product was likely the result of reactivity between the diazonium ions and oleylamine.
 In fact, diazonium salts have been previously documented to act as ligand stripping reagents for colloidal quantum dots.
-102 Though the authors did not speak much to the mechanism, they showed the loss of prominent aliphatic vibrations after treatment and the growth of a BF4 signal - suggesting some sort of ion exchange reaction.
-We propose that the mechanism is likely much more complicated due to the complex reactivity of highly electrophilic diazonium ions and nucleophilic primary amines.
-103 1H NMR spectra of oleylamine, 4-nitrobenezene diazonium tetrafluoroborate, and an equimolar mixture of the two can be found in the supporting information (Fig. S6).
+103 Though the authors did not speak much to the mechanism, they showed the loss of prominent aliphatic vibrations after treatment and the growth of a BF4 signal - suggesting some sort of ion exchange reaction.
+We propose that the mechanism is likely much more complicated due to the complex reactivity of highly electrophilic diazonium ions and nucleophilic primary amines.104 1H NMR spectra of oleylamine, 4-nitrobenezene diazonium tetrafluoroborate, and an equimolar mixture of the two can be found in the supporting information (Fig. S5).
 Here we can observe the degradation of the clean aryl doublets (8.8 and 8.6 ppm) found in the parent diazonium into a convolution of multiple aryl species that are more electron rich, as suggested by their downfield shift (spanning from 7.6 to 8.3 ppm).
 We also observe that the reaction continues to evolve over the course of 2 days, by which point the original aryl resonances are no longer observed.
 We compare this control sample to the supernatant from our Ni2P-C6H4NO2 sample and observe many similar features, including the convoluted aryl signals and overwhelming aliphatic protons from the oleylamine.

 A survey of early work studying the reactivity of diazonium ions lays out multiple paths of reactivity between these species, including nucleophilic attack at the beta-N, substitution at the C-2 and C-4 positions, heterolytic dediazoniations, and homomolecular coupling.
-This wide array of possible products is even further muddied by the influence of catalytic nanoparticles that provide competing bonding affinities, reducing equivalents, and catalytically active surfaces that can alter the reaction landscape.
+104 This wide array of possible products is even further muddied by the influence of catalytic nanoparticles that provide competing bonding affinities, reducing equivalents, and catalytically active surfaces that can alter the reaction landscape.
 Further, the comparison of reaction supernatant and control sample suggest the reaction products are different, or at least are formed in very different ratios.

-However, none of these spectral features are observed in the purified products (Fig. S7) suggesting that these species can be completely removed from the system by thorough washing and do not result in persistent contamination.
+However, none of these spectral features are observed in the purified products (Fig. S6) suggesting that these species can be completely removed from the system thorough washing and do not result in persistent contamination.